umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 2. [Integrating Google Auth in Visual Studio](#integrating-google-auth-in-visual-studio)
 3. [Configuring the solution to allow Google logins](#configuring-the-solution-to-allow-google-logins)

 Does that sound way too advanced for you?
-Then this tutorial is just the right fit.
+Then this tutorial could be exactly what you are looking for.
 Let's get started.

 ### Prerequisites